toolleeo/cli-apps/README.md

 * [sauce](https://github.com/cadecuddy/sauce) - A novelty CLI tool that identifies an anime from an image and yields key data about it.
 * [sshto](https://github.com/vaniacer/sshto) - Small bash script to manage your ssh connections.
 It builds menu (via dialog) from your ~/.ssh/config.
 It can not only connect but also to run commands, copy files, tunnel ports.
 * [Starship](https://github.com/starship/starship) - The cross-shell prompt for astronauts.
-* [tealdeer](https://github.com/dbrgn/tealdeer) - Very fast implementation of tldr in Rust.
 * [teetail](https://github.com/sl236/teetail) - Like tee, but only the tail goes in the file.
 * [termsaver](http://termsaver.brunobraga.net/) - termsaver to enjoy fancy ASCII screensavers like matrix, clock, starwars, and a couple of not-safe-for-work screens.
-* [The Fuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command (although I would be extra-cautious at making a program to automatically infer what I was intending).
-* [tldr](https://github.com/tldr-pages/tldr) - Client for tldr pages, a community effort to simplify the beloved man pages with practical examples.
-* [topalias](https://github.com/CSRedRat/topalias) - Linux alias generator from bash/zsh command history with statistics, written on Python.
 * [ttyscheme](https://github.com/kolunmi/ttyscheme) - Collection of Color Schemes for the TTY.
 * [unix-permissions](https://github.com/ehmicky/unix-permissions) - Swiss Army knife for Unix permissions.
 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.
-* [Wat](https://github.com/dthree/wat) - Instant, central, community-built docs.
 * [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from the terminal.
 * [welcome.sh](https://github.com/G2-Games/welcome.sh) - A nice little script that greets you on every launch, with some helpful (and customizable!) information.
 * [yank](https://github.com/mptre/yank) - Reads input from stdin and display a selection interface that allows a field to be selected and copied to the clipboard.